Ray Bolger: Death and legacy

-Bolger was diagnosed with bladder cancer in 1986, and at the end of that year, his health deteriorated and he left his Beverly Hills home to live at a nursing home in Los Angeles, where he died on January 15, 1987, five days after his 83rd birthday.
-He was interred at Holy Cross Cemetery, Culver City.
+Bolger was diagnosed with bladder cancer in 1986.
+His health deteriorated and by the end of that year, he left his Beverly Hills home to live at a nursing home in Los Angeles.
+He died there on January 15, 1987, five days after his 83rd birthday.

-At the time of his death, Bolger was the last surviving main credited cast member of The Wizard of Oz.
-At Judy Garland's funeral, Bolger was the only one of her Oz costars who attended.
-He joined Harold Arlen, the composer of "Over the Rainbow", and his wife, Anya Taranda.
+At the time of his death, Bolger was the last surviving main-credited cast member of The Wizard of Oz.
+He was the only one of Judy Garland's Oz costars who attended her funeral (Bert Lahr pre-deceased her in 1967), joining Harold Arlen, the composer of "Over the Rainbow", and his wife, Anya Taranda.
 They were reported as among the last remaining guests at the conclusion of the service.

 Whenever asked whether he had received any residuals from telecasts of The Wizard of Oz, Bolger would reply: "No, just immortality.
 I'll settle for that."
 Bolger's Scarecrow is ranked among the "most beloved movie characters of all time" by AMC and the American Film Institute.

 For his contributions to the film industry, Bolger received a motion pictures star on the Hollywood Walk of Fame in 1960.
 It is located at 6788 Hollywood Boulevard.

 In 2019, the first comprehensive biography of Bolger, More Than a Scarecrow by Holly Van Leuven, was published.